-Introduction: Live Edge River Table - Epoxy Resin and Glow Powder
+Introduction: Epoxy Resin River Glow Table - Embedded Glass & Glow Powder

 Hey Everyone, Jeremy Hoffpauir here.
 Since I have leftover sinker cypress, I decided to build a new and improved 'sister' table to the led epoxy resin river table I built recently.
 This live edge river table is made from sinker cypress and glows in the dark.